skulpt/skulpt/CONTRIBUTING.md

 -   The PR is fixing a minor or cosmetic issue
 -   the PR is creating a relative improvement, for example adding a new module and removing a NotImplemented exception.

-If any of the above conditions are true, the committer should write up a quick justification as part of approving the PR and give it 48 hours in case anyone wants to object.
+If any of the above conditions are true, the committer should write up a quick justification as part of approving the PR and give it 48 hours in case anyone wants to add a review or make comments.
 After the 48 hour period then any committer, including the committer that created the PR can go ahead and merge.
+Since github does not actually allow anyone to self approve, I have removed the requirement for approval.
+We can track this easily enough amongst ourselves.

 ### process for reviewing PRs from non-committers